omnivector-solutions/jobbergate/jobbergate-docs/docs/source/developer_guide/qa_tools.md

 ## Running All Quality Checks

-Finally, all of the quality checks can be run using `make`:
+Finally, all of the quality checks can be run using this command:

 ```shell
 $ make qa